 This video was originally not intended for public release - it was created for a player of ours.
 It demonstrates clear effectiveness on an automated wheel, where the ball is launched by an automated air compressor.

-- Most important: throughout the video I display the computer's scatter chart.
-This chart shows how far the ball is landing from the "un-tuned" (raw) predictions.
+- Most important: throughout the video we display the computer's scatter chart.
+It shows how far the ball is landing from the "un-tuned" (raw) predictions.
 The relevance of this is that if the computer is effective, most of the bars will form in around the same area.
-As you can see throughout the video, the area between +15 to -6 is clearly dominant and you see this from the start to the end of the video.
+Throughout the video, the area between +15 to -6 is clearly dominant.
 The computer automatically tunes itself the more it is applied (or it can be tuned manually).
 The chart at the end is as below:

 1 : X X